rust-lang/rust-wiki-backup/Doc-using-cargo-to-manage-packages.md

 When you run `make install` or install rust from a package, you will get a tool called `cargo` as well.

 Cargo is a decentralized system for registering, finding, installing, updating and otherwise "managing" collections of rust source code, libraries, and similar "packages".
-The definitions here are all somewhat loose since the conventions of use for cargo are still evolving; we encourage new rust users to register any rust code they publish by name with our `cargo` package list, so that other users can find your work and easily install it.
+The definitions here are all somewhat loose since the conventions of use for cargo are still evolving; we encourage new rust users to register any rust code they publish by name with [cargo central](http://github.com/mozilla/cargo-central), our central cargo package list, so that other users can find your work and easily install it.

 ## How it works